rohitravishankar/sample-codes/GridSearch/README.txt

 The program performs a grid search, to be more specifc performs a matrix search in a larger matrix

+Input Format :

+1. First line contains a number of test cases
+2. Second line contains the ROW X COLUMN entry of the bigger matrix
+3. Third input parameter contains the matrix itself
+4. Fourth parameter is the ROW X COLUMN entry of the smaller matrix
+5. Fifth parameter The smaller matrix itself

+Output Fomat :

+Yes, if the smaller matrix is found in the bigger matrix NO, if the smaller matrix is not a part of the bigger matrix

 Input :

 1